krepal/Blockhouse-Assessment/README.md

     ```

 5. **Visit the application**:
-    Open your browser and go to `http://localhost:3000`
+    Open your Incognito browser and go to `http://localhost:3000`

 ### Documentation